AzusaKe/Halo/README.md

 ## Contributing

 Contributions to Halo are welcome!
-If you have ideas, suggestions, or want to report a bug, please open an issue on the [GitHub repository](https://github.com/AzusaKe/Halo).
+If you have ideas, suggestions, or want to report a bug, please submit an issue on the [GitHub repository](https://github.com/AzusaKe/Halo).
 If you want to contribute code, please fork the repository and submit a pull request.

-- **Environment**: Minecraft 1.20.1 + Fabric Loader 0.15+
+- **Development Environment**: Minecraft 1.20.1 + Fabric Loader 0.15+
-- **IDE**: IntelliJ IDEA (recommended, with Minecraft Development plugin) or VS Code
+- **IDE**: Recommended IntelliJ IDEA (with Minecraft Development plugin) or VS Code

 <a id="license"></a>